ihatenodejs/mail-connect/README.md

 We provide an extendable API which interacts with the `setup` utility via a Docker socket.
 We have implemented a SQLite database with Drizzle ORM for faster polling of users, with strategic caching and updating.

+## What this API is NOT

+This API is insecure by nature, however not completely.
+It's meant to be an internal API, and used in frontends which have their own protection systems in place.
+Think about it... would you like me to direct your mailserver security?
+I sure hope not...

+As such, users who have access to this API are able to create unlimited accounts, and modify anyone's email address.
+Thus, your code should be the only user of this API.
+Once again, **do not make this API public**.

+This provides more upsides than downsides, as it lets you implement enterprise-level security, or have simple IP-based ratelimits.
+Basic ratelimits have been added in case this API is abused on accident due to a failure in your system.
+You can configure this based on your expected traffic (plus a lot more, as sometimes you will get reasonable spikes of traffic).

 ## Features

 All features marked with an **E** are extended features, and are not a part of the original `setup` utility.